metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_cluster_set_v1alpha1_manifest.md

 Optional:

-- `members` (Attributes List) Members include member clusters known to the leader clusters.Used in leader cluster. (see [below for nested schema](#nestedatt--spec--members))
+- `members` (Attributes List) Members include member clusters known to the leader clusters.
+Used in leader cluster. (see [below for nested schema](#nestedatt--spec--members))
-- `namespace` (String) The leader cluster Namespace in which the ClusterSet is defined.Used in member cluster.
+- `namespace` (String) The leader cluster Namespace in which the ClusterSet is defined.
+Used in member cluster.

 <a id="nestedatt--spec--leaders"></a>
 ### Nested Schema for `spec.leaders`